Installation of SDK on Linux Ubuntu

 Note

-Metavision SDK comes as pre-built Ubuntu packages of our whole software offer including the Prophesee Camera Plugin.
-It does not require compilation and installation of our open source project OpenEB.
-Though if you want to work from source (for example to compile on other platforms than the one we support), you should use OpenEB and follow the specific guide on the Installation of OpenEB.
+Metavision SDK comes as pre-built Ubuntu packages of our whole software offer.
+If you want to work from source (for example to compile on other platforms than those we officially support), follow the specific guide on the Installation of SDK on Linux from sources.

 Table of Contents